A poem by Trauma Research UK Trustee, Russell Dean

 To regain what was taken unfairly from me,

-And in doing so, beat My PTSD.
+And in doing so, beat my PTSD.

 By Trauma Research UK Trustee, Russell Dean